 How much does it cost to visit the Communism Museum?

-I think the museum is slightly overpriced by Prague standards for what you get but still affordable.
-An entry ticket costs 190CZK (US$7.50) and 150CZK (US$5.90) for students.
+As discussed above, I think the museum is quite overpriced by Prague standards for what you get.

-You can find out more information about the museum at the official website here.
+You can find out more information, check out the museum’s official website here.

 If you’re looking for a budget option, I would suggest the Post Hostel which is modern and friendly.